dogoncouch/logdissect/README.md

 4. --last options: The last option should be a number followed by either 's' for seconds, 'm' for minutes, 'h' for hours, or 'd' for days (e.g. --last=20m).

+# Community

+## API
+logdissect 2.0 provides a stable API for parsing log files, and storing data.
+For more information on API usage, see  [README-API.md](README-API.md).

 ## Support
 Bugs, questions, and other issues can be directed to the project's [issues page](https://github.com/dogoncouch/logdissect/issues) on GitHub, or emailed to [dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com).

 ## Contributing
 Contributions are welcome in the form of code, bug fixes, or testing feedback.
-For more on how to contribute to logdissect, see [README-DEV.md](README-DEV.md)
+For more on how to contribute to logdissect, see [README-DEV.md](README-DEV.md).

-## Author
-    Dan Persons (dpersonsdev@gmail.com)

-## Copyright
+# Copyright
 MIT License

-Copyright (c) 2017 Dan Persons
+Copyright (c) 2017 Dan Persons (dpersonsdev@gmail.com)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal